99991/Sweepline/README.md

 It handles all degenerate cases I could come up with and asymptotic performance seems reasonable, but the implicit constant is much too large for almost all practical applications.
+This project will stay in this proof-of-concept stage for the foreseeable future.

 Most people will be better served by an algorithm based on spatial partitioning.